masneyb/boot2sol/README.md

 ## Overview
-As part of Move Inc.'s Startup Hackathon, 2016, our team decided to write solitaire within a bootloader.
-The goal is to boot a PC with a traditional BIOS (no EFI) into an interactive game of solitaire.
+As part of Move Inc.'s Startup Hackathon, 2016, our team decided to write solitaire within the first stage bootloader.
+The goal is to boot an x86 PC with a traditional BIOS (no UEFI) into an interactive game of solitaire.
 Introduction video:

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/3hT80P14Tz8/0.jpg)](http://www.youtube.com/watch?v=3hT80P14Tz8)